ETCDEVTeam/sidekick-doc/README.md

 #### Data flows

-If the sidenet were _only to POST data_ to the mainnet (and never depend on querying that data again), there would indeed be a secure record of the sidechain history... but there's nothing to ensure that the sidechain history itself has integrity.
-The mainnet derives consistency by requiring sequential congruence; the value of block B depends on the value of block A, and everyone's got to agree (or at least not rebut) that those pieces do actually fit.
-Chain progression is derived from sequential consensus.
+If the sidenet were _only to POST data_ to the mainnet, and never depend on querying that data again, there would indeed be a secure _record_ of the sidechain history... but there's nothing to ensure that the sidechain history as it progresses -- the record itself, as it were -- actually has integrity.

+The mainnet's integrity is a function of necessitating sequential congruence; the value of block B depends on the value of block A, and everyone's got to agree (or at least not rebut) that the given pieces do actually fit together.
+Chain progression and integrity is derived from sequential consensus.

-So without checking (and depending on) the checkpoint data stored on mainnet, the sidenet is missing out on the security of the consensus mechanisms of the mainnet.
-If it doesn't depend on mainnet, then it doesn't get any of the value of putting anything on mainnet in the first place.
+So without checking -- and relying on -- the checkpoint data stored on mainnet, the sidenet is missing out on the security of the consensus mechanisms of the mainnet.
+If it doesn't depend data from the mainnet, then it doesn't get any of the value of putting data on mainnet in the first place.
 I repeat myself.
 That part is important.

 For further reference, let's call a pattern where sidenet does _POST only_ to mainnet a __unilateral__ communication mechanism, and the pattern with _POST and QUERY_ a __bilateral__ mechanism.